- What is a CLIA Waiver by Application?

 - CLIA Waiver by Application Decision Summaries

 Under CLIA, FDA categorizes in vitro diagnostic (IVD) tests by their degree of complexity: waived, moderate complexity, and high complexity.
-Tests that are waived by regulation under 42 CFR 493.15(c), or cleared or approved for home use or for over-the-counter use, are automatically categorized as waived following clearance or approval.
+Tests that are waived by regulation under 42 CFR 493.15(c), or cleared or approved for home use, are automatically categorized as waived following clearance or approval.
 Otherwise, following clearance or approval, tests may be categorized either as moderate or high complexity according to the CLIA categorization criteria listed in 42 CFR 493.17.

 A manufacturer of a test categorized as moderate complexity may request categorization of the test as waived through a CLIA Waiver by Application (CW) submission to the FDA.
 When a test is categorized as waived, it may be performed by laboratories with a Certificate of Waiver.
 In a CW submission, the manufacturer provides evidence to the FDA that a test meets the CLIA statutory criteria for waiver, 42 U.S.C. § 263a(d)(3).
 The statute states that: